oktadev/okta-aspnet-mvc-example/README.md

 This example shows how to use Okta, OpenID Connect, and ASP.NET MVC 4.x+.

-You can follow an **[interactive quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnet4)** for this project to see how it was created.
+You can follow the **[ quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnet4)** for this project to see how it was created.

 **Prerequisites:** [Visual Studio](https://www.visualstudio.com/downloads/) and Windows.